How To Take Care Of Your Septic System

 Don't use special additives that are touted to enhance the performance of your tank or system.
 Additives can cause major damage to your drainfield and other areas in the collection system.
-Especially do not use additives containing enzymes, surfactants, emulsifiers, or bacteria not naturally occuring in human waste.
+Especially do not use additives containing enzymes, surfactants, emulsifiers, or bacteria not naturally occurring in human waste.
 The natural microorganisms that grow in your system generate their own enzymes that are sufficient for breaking down and digesting nutrients in the wastewater.

 Don't use excessive amounts of water (60 gallons per person per day, average, is typical).
 Look at your permit to determine the maximum allowable daily flow for your system.

 Don't leave interior faucets on to protect water lines during cold spells.
 A running faucet can easily increase your wastewater flow from hundreds to thousands of gallons per day and hydraulically overload your drainfield.
 Instead, properly insulate or heat your faucets and plumbing.

 Do repair leaky plumbing fixtures immediately (A leaky toilet can waste up to 2,000 gallons of water in a single day - that's 5 to 10 times more water than a household's typical daily usage)